 Parans and COMOL5 have signed an agreement whereby Parans will deliver systems in an innovative infrastructure project, where the end customer is the Province of Zuid-Holland.

 Both tunnel entrances of the Rijnlands tunnel will have Parans natural light in the entrance zones.
-The tunnel is under construction and the preliminary plan is to do part deliveries 2019 with main deliveries taking place 2020.
+The tunnel is under construction and the plan is to do part deliveries during 2021.

 The Parans system will lead the sunlight into the tunnel in a way that previously has been impossible, minimizing the risk of “black holes” thus ensuring the best possible safety for the road traffic.